wp-plugins/wise-chat/readme.txt

 Go to Settings -> Wise Chat Settings page, select General tab and select "Only For Logged In Users" option.

+= How does auto-ban feature work? =

+There is a counter for each user.
+Everytime an user uses a bad word in a message the counter is incremented.
+If it reaches the threshold (default - 3 abuses) the user is banned for 1 day.

 == Screenshots ==

 1. The chat after installation.